-You don’t have a rescue a child from a house fire, get a million downloads for an app you developed, or teach an autistic boy how to swim to impress admissions officers.
+No student needs to rescue a child from a house fire, get a million downloads for an app they developed, or teach an autistic boy how to swim to impress admissions officers.
 One boy wrote a fabulous college entrance essay about memorizing the general intestinal track to ace his anatomy final.

-Another student wrote a gorgeous story about finding her passion for nature while pulling weeds from a community garden.
+Another student wrote a gorgeous story about discovering her love for nature while pulling weeds from a community garden.
 Another boy honed in on the moment he forgot his cello for an orchestra concert and improvised his performance with a bass guitar.
 His problem-solving skills impressed admissions officers, and one college sent him an offer of admission that praised his essay.

 Wow provides students and educational professionals a simple, step-by-step process for writing effective college essays, so students can stand out and tell their stories.
 We’re transforming the college essay experience from daunting and frightening to calm and empowering.